SkyTruth/pybossa_tools/README.md

 # Framework structure
-Each application is made up of a directory containing set of templates, e.g. tadpole-padmapper.
+Each application is made up of a directory containing set of templates, e.g. categorizer-pad.
 All templates are passed through the Django templating engine before uploading.
 Django template inheritance is used to share code between apps.
 The applion definition from app.json available as template variables.